JovanMosurovic/SQL_Editor_GUI/README.md

 https://github.com/user-attachments/assets/e84dc0f7-8671-4018-b69d-c27408e7efa0

+ > **Note:** The demo showcases only some of the features of the project. <br/>
+ > The SQL Editor supports additional SQL commands and functionalities that are not showcased here.

 ## Running the Project

 This guide assumes that Java and JavaFX are already installed and properly configured on your system.<br />